makersacademy/bowling-challenge/README.md

 This is a bowling scorecard.
 The user inputs the rolls from a bowling game, and the program counts and sums the scores for that player.

-### Bowling rules

-A bowling game consists of 10 frames in which the player tries to knock down the 10 pins.
-In every frame the player can roll one or two times.
-The actual number depends on strikes and spares.
-The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
-After every frame the 10 pins are reset.

-For more detail on scoring, see the section 'Bowling - how does it work?' below.

-## Notes
+## Comments

-___STRONG HINT, IGNORE AT YOUR PERIL:___ Bowling is a deceptively complex game.
-Careful thought and thorough diagramming — both before and throughout — will save you literal hours of your life.

-### Code Review
+This code is intended to be reviewed using [this rubric](docs/review.md).

 In code review we'll be hoping to see:

 * All tests passing
 * The code is elegant: every class has a clear responsibility, methods are short etc.

-Reviewers will potentially be using this [code review rubric](docs/review.md).
-Note that referring to this rubric in advance may make the challenge somewhat easier.
-You should be the judge of how much challenge you want.
+___STRONG HINT, IGNORE AT YOUR PERIL:___ Bowling is a deceptively complex game.
+Careful thought and thorough diagramming — both before and throughout — will save you literal hours of your life.

 ### Optional Extras